 Gabrielle Hamilton single-mindedly goes her own way too, though her food at the darling little Prune, in the East Village, has a healthier, seasonal bent and brings her continual accolades (she won the James Beard Award for Best Chef: New York City in 2011).
 What's amazing about other downtown bastions like the French-accented Balthazar and The Odeon, not to mention the French-Vietnamese Indochine, is how timelessly stylish they are, how never-ending streams of beautiful people file to tables as if they were on a fashion runway.
 Nor have Tom Colicchio's Craft and Alfred Portale's Gotham Bar and Grill lost any luster over the years.
 And the Grand Central Oyster Bar is still a pearl, its seafood catch fresh, its tiled arches everlastingly gleaming (aided by a 100-year-anniversary refurbishment in 2013).
 Reaching the highest culinary heights night after night are Eric Ripert's Le Bernardin and Thomas Keller's Per Se, their quest for excellence making each bite a revelation.
 All of these landmarks have lasted not only because they're beloved, but because they take nothing for granted.

 Also playing at the highest level are Alsace-born Jean-Georges Vongerichten (Jean-Georges, ABC Kitchen, Perry St., The Mark), Swedish-Ethiopian Marcus Samuelsson, with his game-changing Red Rooster Harlem, and Switzerland's Daniel Humm, a lodestar on the culinary map due to the thrilling Eleven Madison Park and The NoMad.
 As for American chefs, Andrew Carmellini has a brilliant portfolio with Locanda Verde, The Dutch, Lafayette and Bar Primi.
-Other American titans who hit the jackpot yet again this year are Bobby Flay, with his Spanish-themed Gato, and Drew (Nobu) Nieporent, with Bâtard.
+Other American titans who have hit the jackpot are Bobby Flay, with his Spanish-themed Gato, and Drew (Nobu) Nieporent, with Bâtard.
 Mario Batali isn't budging from his throne either, with Babbo, Lupa, Otto, Esca, Del Posto and the megalopolis Eataly still pure gold.

 Gutsy female chefs have been forging their way to the front the past few years, most notably April Bloomfield with her pacesetters The Spotted Pig, The Breslin, John Dory Oyster Bar and Salvation Taco.
 Reinventing Spanish cuisine is Alex Raij, whose El Quinto Pino, Txikito and La Vara offer exciting, exotic Basque flavors.